railsuser2014/openobject-doc-book-en/2/2_4_Leads/2_4_Contacts.rst

 * List of partners: :menuselection:`Sales --> Address Book --> Customers`,

+* List of Addresses: :menuselection:`Sales --> Address Book --> Addresses`,

 * List of contacts: :menuselection:`Sales --> Address Book --> Contacts`,

-If you correct a contact name on the contact form, this will be modified on all the posts occupied in the different companies.
+If you correct or change a contact name in the contact form, the changes will be applied to all the posts occupied in the different companies.

-The screen above represents a partner form.
-You can see several possible addresses there and a list of contacts above each address.
+The screen below represents a partner form.
+You can see several possible addresses there and a list of contacts below each address.
 For each contact you see a name, a function, a phone number and an email.

 .. figure:: images/crm_partner_contact.png